Home > Business > Training > Gamification in training: myths and realities

 The 9 engagement levers represent 9 categories which bring together motivation profiles.

-To “engage” learners, we must first understand their primary motivation or even their motivations.
-Indeed, role-playing games will speak to the most creative when the rankings resonate with the competitors.
+To 'engage' learners, you first need to understand their primary motivation, or even their motivations.
+Role-playing games will appeal to the most creative learners, while rankings will resonate with the most competitive.

-To refine this knowledge, Fidbak designed a online questionnaire, in collaboration with Julien Saint-Samat, doctoral student at the University of Montpellier.
-This tool allows you to determine an engagement profile.
+To refine this knowledge, Fidbak has designed a online questionnairein collaboration with Julien Saint-Samat, a doctoral student at the University of Montpellier.
+This tool can be used to determine an engagement profile.

 Visual of a profile from the questionnaire